tkanos/go-dtree/README.md

 }
 ```

 We can also define a fallback value.
-It means on this case, that if all others path are in false, it go to this one.
+It means on this case, that if all others path are in false, it goes to this one.

 ```json
 "value": "fallback"